RHVoice/RHVoice/doc/en/Creating-new-voice.md

 - Part 3.
 Generating the voice for RHVoice.

 ## Warning: work in progress
-This text is a work in progress, version 0.2.
+This text is a work in progress, version 0.3.
-Part 1 and 2 are complete, but some important questions related to RHVoice, are still open.
+Part 1 and 2 are complete, but some questions related to RHVoice, are still open.

-- Is 16000 voice variant needed if we have 24000, and how to generate it without repeating audio importing and training?
+- How to generate 16 KHz voice variant without repeating audio importing and training?
 - What is purpose of realign step in voice-building-utils?
 - How to solve the [Assertion error during F0 extraction](#assertion_error) and is proposed workaround correct?
-- Strange artifacts (clicks and very short beeps)  in data/synth [after resynthetizing](#synth): does it mean, that f0 range must be changed, or is it only the weakness of resynthetizing process itself, or maybe the result of low sample rate of CMU audio?
 - x2x : warning: input data is over the range of type 'short'!
 Should this warning be ignored, or means that something went wrong?
 - Is Python2 still needed for RHVoice tools, or will Python3 work ([issue 187](https://github.com/RHVoice/RHVoice/issues/187) is still open)?
 - What is `"test"` key in training.cfg for, when the `$engin=1` step is commented out in Config.pm?